MP 40: MP 41

-In 1941, Hugo Schmeisser designed the MP 41, which was, in reality, an MP 40 upper receiver with a lower receiver of an MP 28/II submachine gun.
-It saw limited service, however, and was issued only to SS and police units in 1944.
+In 1941, Hugo Schmeisser designed the MP 41, which was an MP 40 upper receiver with a lower receiver and stock assembly of an MP 28/II submachine gun.
+It saw limited service, being issued primarily only to SS and police units.
 The MP 41 was also supplied to Germany's Axis ally Romania.

 Later in 1941, rival company Erma Werke sued Haenel, at which Schmeisser was Chief Designer, for patent infringement.
 Production subsequently ceased on the MP 41.

 Influence on later weapons

 The MP 38 and MP 40 also directly influenced the design of later weapons, including the Spanish Star Z45, the Yugoslavian Zastava M56, and the semi-automatic German Selbstladebüchse BD 38 replica.

 Details of the MP 40 have also been adopted in other submachine guns, which otherwise differ significantly from a technical point of view: